flutter/flutter-intellij/CONTRIBUTING.md

     - plugins/gradle/lib/gradle-common.jar
     - plugins/gradle-dsl-impl/lib/gradle-dsl-impl.jar
     - plugins/git4idea/lib/git4idea.jar
+* In the 'Kotlin Compiler' preference page, make sure that the 'Target JVM Version' is set to `1.8`.
 * One-time Dart plugin install - first-time a new IDE is installed and run you will need to install the Dart plugin.
 Find `Plugins` (in Settings/Preferences) and install the Dart plugin, then restart the IDE
 * Open flutter-intellij project in IntelliJ (select and open the directory of the flutter-intellij repository).
 Build it using `Build` | `Build Project`
 * Try running the plugin; there is an existing launch config for "Flutter IntelliJ".
 This should open the "runtime workbench", a new intance of IntelliJ with the plugin installed.